 Did you ensure the interviewee understands your expectations before the interview?

-Are you consulting a variety of sources in the Aboriginal community?
+Are you consulting a variety of sources in the Indigenous community?

 In a conflict situation, are you asking questions that may reveal common ground?

-How will you include Aboriginal people as “problem-solvers” in your story?
+How will you include Indigenous people as “problem-solvers” in your story?

-Have you looked for humour to illustrate a point about the Aboriginal community?
+Have you looked for humour to illustrate a point about the Indigenous community?

 On the Air

-Did you confirm spelling or pronunciation of any words in an Aboriginal language?
+Did you confirm spelling or pronunciation of any words in an Indigenous language?

-Did you ensure the Aboriginal people you’ve interviewed see, read, or hear your story?
+Did you ensure the Indigenous people you’ve interviewed see, read, or hear your story?

 Did you offer your story subjects a transcript of interviews or a copy of raw footage?